-- One has Diploma Teaching (Primary); - One has Graduate Certificate Early Childhood Education; - Six staff have a Diploma Children's Services; - One has Certificate IV Workplace Health & Safety; - One has Certificate IV Business Administration; - One has Certificate III Children's Services.
+- One has Bachelor Early Childhood Education; - Three have Bachelor Education (Early Childhood Education); - One has Graduate Diploma Mediation & Conflict Resolution; - Two staff have Adv.
+Diploma Community Sector Management; - One has Diploma Teaching (Secondary); - One has Diploma Teaching (JP); - One has Diploma Teaching (Primary); - Five staff have a Diploma Children's Services; - One has Certificate IV Workplace Health & Safety; - One has Certificate IV Business Administration; - One has Certificate III Children's Services.

 As a centre that is authentically reflective, this year we have three main areas of focus: STEM (Science, Technology, Engineering & Maths), Sustainable Practices and further embedding the Reggio Emilia philosophy into all that we do.
-We are one of only eleven pilot preschools in South Australia for the Federal Government's Early Learning STEM Australia project.
+We are one of only six preschools in South Australia selected in the second year of the Federal Government's Early Learning STEM Australia project.
 Not only will our involvement in this project expose our children to a rich and appropriate introduction to the STEM subjects but it will also provide targeted professional learning for all of our staff in this important area of learning.